-Note: Buyer is liable for the accuracy of all representations made and Seller is entitled to rely on the information.
+Note: Buyer is liable for the accuracy of all representations made and Seller may reasonably rely on the information.
 The representations are informational only and do not rise to the level of a contract condition or contingency absent relevant attached addenda.